juanberrios/SLAC-Fairness/README.md

 All required and recommended software is free and open-source.
 This document was originally run using high-performance computing resources provided by the University of Pittsburgh's [Center for Research Computing (CRC)](https://crc.pitt.edu/), in particular its [shared memory parallel cluster](https://crc.pitt.edu/resources/h2p-user-guide/node-configuration).
 You _can_ run this code on a normal desktop or laptop---it just might take a while!
-You'll also need at least 2.5 Gb of disk space free.
+You'll also need at least 400 Mb of disk space free.
 See the [walkthrough](https://djvill.github.io/SLAC-Fairness/Analysis-Walkthrough.html#script-info) for more information about machine specs, running time, and disk space used.